RailsEnjoyer/tech_interview_task/README.md

 Notes:

 - Results are stored in a PostgreSQL jsonb field for efficient and flexible querying.
-- Sidekiq queues used: default, synonyms, antonyms, definitions.
+- Sidekiq queues used: default, synonyms, antonyms, definitions, score.
 - For demonstration purposes, a small artificial delay (sleep 15) is added in the main job to make the "pending" status observable via GET requests.